 - Set up your HeelMail.
 Your HeelMail is your email account for UNC.
 This will be used for all official communication with the university.

 - Log in and complete your to-do list items on Sakai, most importantly, watch your Transfer Student Advising module and register for classes.
-If you encounter any issues, see our troubleshooting page.

 - Make an Academic Advising Appointment this can be done in-person, via Skype or the phone.
 During this meeting, you will discuss the credits that you have received from your previous institution, contact information about your new department, as well as your progress towards your Carolina degree.

-Now that you are here at UNC-Chapel Hill, it is important to familiarize yourself with the new policies, procedures, and overall degree requirements. <add link>.
+Now that you are here at UNC-Chapel Hill, it is important to familiarize yourself with the new policies, procedures, and overall degree requirements.
 Many of these policies may differ from your previous institution.
 The University Catalog is a great place to start to learn UNC-Chapel Hill policies.